 Rometta was supplied by water coming from Fontana di Tivoli.
 The duct carrying the water acrosss the gardens was meant to represent the Aniene River which after passing from Tivoli empties into the Tiber near Ponte Salaro.
 The river had two other names (Albuneo and Ercolaneo) and so Ligorio designed three parallel ducts with water spilling from one to the other.
 It is not necessary to know their symbolic meaning to be fascinated by Le Cento Fontane, the most photographed site of the gardens.

-The Garden of the Hesperides is mentioned in the Eleventh Labour of Hercules; it was guarded by a sleepless dragon and Cardinal Ippolito wanted to celebrate the Labour in a large fountain on the axis leading to the palace.
+The Garden of the Hesperides is mentioned in the Eleventh Labour of Hercules; it was guarded by a sleepless dragon and Cardinal Ippolito wanted to celebrate this Labour in a large fountain on the axis leading to the palace.
 Pope Gregory XIII visited Villa d'Este in September 1572.
 He was impressed by the fountains and their mechanisms, much less by their mythological references.
-Cardinal Ippolito passed away a few months later and the villa was inherited by his nephew Cardinal Luigi who decided to turn the sleepless dragon of the Eleventh Labour into the dragons of the coat of arms of Gregory XIII.
-Villa Mondragone, which the pope started to build after his visit to Villa D'Este, has a similarly named fountain.
+Cardinal Ippolito passed away a few months later and the villa was inherited by his nephew Cardinal Luigi who decided to turn the sleepless dragon of the Labour into the dragons of the coat of arms of Gregory XIII.
+Villa Mondragone at Frascati, which the Pope started to build after his visit to Villa D'Este, has a similarly named fountain.

 Ligorio and his assistants had to work hard to develop a series of terraces on the very steep slope of the hill.
 The bare walls supporting the terraces would not have been consistent with the elaborate decoration of the gardens and therefore Ligorio designed some fountains which were placed inside gigantic architectural frames.
-The spiral columns of Fontana di Plutone are almost identical to the bronze columns designed by Gian Lorenzo Bernini for the canopy of St. Peter's.
+The spiral columns of Fontana di Plutone are almost identical to the bronze columns designed by Gian Lorenzo Bernini for the Baldachin of S. Pietro.

 Ligorio designed several grottoes, artificial caves which provided a fresh haven in summer.
 The decoration of these grottoes is called tartar because it resembles the incrustations formed by acid potassium tartrate on the sides of casks after the fermentation of wine.
 A famous example of this kind of decoration can be seen in the Boboli gardens in Florence.
 The grottoes were not aimed at recreating a real cave and they were decorated with paintings and mosaics.
 Those in Grotta di Diana illustrated some of the Metamorphoses of Ovid, a repository of subjects for Renaissance writers and artists.
 Andromeda was rescued by Perseus, who married her.
 At her death she was turned into a constellation by Athena.

-Meta sudante was the name given to a fountain built by Emperor Domitian; its ruins were still clearly visible in the XVIth century and Ligorio used it as a model for two fountains in the lower part of the gardens.
+Meta sudante was the name given to a fountain built by Emperor Domitian near Colosseo; its ruins were still clearly visible in the XVIth century and Ligorio used it as a model for two fountains in the lower part of the gardens.
 Sudante means sweating because the water flows on the surface of the apparently natural rock as sweat does on the skin.

 The statue of Diana which was removed from Fontana dell'Organo ended up at the very end of the gardens.
 It is not an ancient statue as it was made for Villa d'Este by Gillis Van de Vliete, a Flemish sculptor known in Italy as Egidio della Riviera, who had in mind some small statues found in Roman villas such as that at Villa dei Quintili.